Road gullies and drains

 Who looks after road gullies and drains

-When we go to visit the gullies, we empty them and check that they are working.
+When we attend the gullies, we empty them and check that they are working.
 We inspect them for any damage and will arrange any repairs if they are required.

 You must look after gullies and drains on or under your private land.
 United Utilities maintain public foul water and surface water drains and sewers.